 kubectl get certificate --namespace istio-system my-certificate --output yaml

 status: acme: order: url: https://acme-v02.api.letsencrypt.org/acme/order/40759665/45358362 conditions: - lastTransitionTime: 2018-08-23T02:28:44Z message: Certificate issued successfully reason: CertIssued status: "True" type: Ready

-tls: section to the end of the HTTPS port
+tls: section to the end of your HTTPS port configuration.

 Was this page helpful?